gaurav0255/Car-Price-Prediction-Analysis-1/README.md

-🚗 Car Price Prediction using Machine Learning
+Car Price Prediction using Machine Learning
-📌 Project Overview

 This project develops a Machine Learning Regression model to predict the selling price of cars based on their technical specifications and design features.
 The project was built using Python and several regression algorithms to identify the key factors that influence car prices and generate accurate price predictions.